coruscateor/act_rs/README.md

 ## Tokio Functionality

-The Tokio functionality has been moved.
+The Tokio functionality has been moved to the Act.rs Tokio crate (act_rs_tokio).

 <br />